tasket/Qubes-vpn-support/README.md

 Objectives:
 -
-* Provide a **fail-closed** yet transparent VPN tunnel in *qube* form
+* Provide a **leakproof, fail-closed** yet transparent VPN client in *qube* form
 * Isolate the VPN client within a dedicated Proxy VM; leverage Qubes architecture
-* Easy setup: support conventional server names, minimal file editing resulting in fewer opportunities for configuration errors
+* Easy setup: support server names, minimal file editing resulting in fewer opportunities for configuration errors
+  * Only client config and password files need editing by user (supply server name, username and password)
 * Prevent access to local VPN VM programs, from downstream and upstream
 * Prevent accidental clearnet and tunnel access from within the VPN
 * Support Whonix, Debian and Fedora OS templates